CaRCC/rcd-nexus-portal/README.md

 ### Loading questions and historical data for Capabilities Model

-After your environment is built and activated, run `./manage.py loaddata facings capmodel_v1` followed by `./manage.py load_nexus_data` from the top of the repository.
+After your environment is built and activated, run `./manage.py loaddata facings legacy_capmodel`.

+To load historical data, first copy the legacy datasets into `data/sensitive/` then run `./manage.py load_nexus_data` from the top of the repository.
 This may take a couple minutes.

 ### CILogon integration